Outerlands: Release

 The film premiered at the 2025 South by Southwest Film & TV Festival.

 It was subsequently screened as the closing film of the 2025 San Francisco International Film Festival.

-Wolfe Video will release the film in the United States and Canada on November 26, 2025.
+Wolfe Video released the film in the United States and Canada on November 26, 2025.

 Awards

 At Filmfest München, it won the Queer Media Society award for best LGBTQ-themed film in the program.

+At the 41st Independent Spirit Awards, Oxman was nominated for Best First Screenplay.